-This is the second and final lesson about Adding Harvard Citations.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second and final chapter about Adding Harvard Citations.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce three rules for knowing when to use the six reference elements that build citations

 – Explore the formatting requirements of Harvard citations, such as punctuation, italics and capitalisation